 Taking the “Star Wars” pun further, fans started referring to May 5 as “Revenge of the Fifth,” a play on the title “Star Wars: Episode III – Revenge of the Sith.”

 Start counting down

 "Star Wars: Galaxy’s Edge," the 14-acre Disney theme park expansion, will open at Southern California's Disneyland Resort on May 31.
 A second version of the "Star Wars" land will open three months later at Disney’s Hollywood Studios at Walt Disney World in Florida.

 Host a viewing party

 Invite friends over for a movie marathon.
 (Whether you take them through the behind-the-scenes footage or not is up to you.)
 Hang decorations and prepare nerd-tastic snacks for the occasion.

 Costumes aren’t just for Halloween.
 Head out in your finest rebel attire, or a themed T-shirt if that’s more your comfort zone.

 5 Things About Luke Skywalker That Make No Sense

 Why We Love Star Wars Day

-Star Wars, and other sci-fi series, has had a huge impact on our modern technology.
-George Lucas had the creativity to imagine light-sabers and holograms and various kinds of spaceship, and as successive generations of tech-savvy sci-fi fans grow up and get funding, we all get closer and closer to the day when those inventions become reality.
+"Star Wars" creator George Lucas had the vision to imagine light sabers and holograms and various kinds of spaceships.
+And as generations of tech-savvy sci-fi fans grow up, we all get closer and closer to the day when those ideas become reality.